designer-edu/designer/docsrc/examples/firefighter.rst

 Water drops will now appear when you press space, but they are not in the right location.
 Once we create the water drops, we need to move them to an appropriate starting location: directly below the middle of the copter.
-We can define a helper function that will take in two ``DesignerObject``s, and change the X/Y coordinates of the first object to be directly below the second one.
+We can define a helper function that will take in two ``DesignerObject``, and change the X/Y coordinates of the first object to be directly below the second one.
+Note we say below, not at the same location; we offset the ``bottom`` vertical position using the ``height`` of the ``top`` object.

 .. literalinclude:: ./firefighter/ff_6_dc.py